 Back in San Jose, check out the Historic Downtown District with old Italianate and Spanish architecture.
 Admire the beguiling facades before experiencing the eclectic international food scene.
 With dinner done, stick around for San Jose’s burgeoning nightlife.
 Read more: 25 Things to do in San Jose, California

 Once the capital of Spanish California, Monterey is now a historic seaside city.
 It grew to become the center of the cannery industry, best described in Joseph Steinbeck’s novel, Cannery Row.
 Today, the row has been revitalized to become the center of Monterey’s mouthwatering dining scene along the city’s beautiful waterfront.

-Monterey is a wonderful destination for families.
+Monterey is a wonderful destination for families and the Monterey Bay Aquarium is one of the best in the world for conservation.
 You’ll find a wide range of activities to pursue, from the outdoors and beaches to fascinating museums and the beloved aquarium.

 Cannery Row, the Old Fisherman’s Wharf, and 17-Mile Drive combine to make the scenic city incredibly romantic.
 You and your partner can spend the day kayaking around the bay before returning to the waterfront for golden hour with Monterey’s twinkling lights splashing against the Pacific.

 Northeast of San Francisco is Sacramento, the capital of California.
 You may not have the beautiful west coast beaches.
 But what you will discover is a city teeming with history and culture.

 The city is placed at the confluence of the Sacramento and American rivers.
 The latter stemming from nearby lakes and the Sierras.
 They combine to offer visitors some fun outdoor adventures, including kayaking and rafting.
 While a day at the lake, is the perfect way to relax and escape the bustling downtown.